BACK TO HOME

 Marco Iansiti & Karim Lakhani, 2020

-Iansiti and Lakhani explore how AI-driven and digital-operating models are overturning traditional business rules.
-Companies native to the AI age operate with zero marginal cost scalability and algorithmic decision-making, enabling them to scale up rapidly and run "unbounded" by traditional physical constraints.
+Iansiti and Lakhani explored how AI-driven operating models overturn traditional business rules.
+Companies native to the AI age operate with zero marginal cost scalability and algorithmic decision-making.

 Erik Brynjolfsson & Andrew McAfee, 2014